xSardine/AMQ-Stuff/DiaporamaBackgroundCSSGenerator/README.md

 ## Usage
 ### What to download
-If you have python installed, download the .py
+If you have python installed, download the .py (dependences: requests)

 If you don't or you don't know, download the .exe